Tvalc/GCA/docs/Story/Characters.md

   - Betrayal comes from a place of love and protection rather than malice
   - Resolution involves combining Lisa's tech skills with Vex's warrior abilities

-#### Hazel & Tony: Love Across Worlds
+#### Hazel & Tony: Family Across Worlds
-- **Beginning**: Separated by digital abduction, maintaining connection through Bailey
+- **Beginning**: Parent and child separated by digital abduction, maintaining connection through Bailey
-- **Development**: Their love grows stronger through their shared mission to protect Earth
+- **Development**: Their bond grows stronger through their shared mission to protect Earth
-- **Conflict**: Tony's growing connection with Lena Nakamura creates temporary tension
+- **Conflict**: Tony's growing connection with Lena Nakamura creates temporary tension with Hazel
-- **Resolution**: Realize their love is strengthened by their individual growth and shared purpose
+- **Resolution**: Realize their family bond is strengthened by their individual growth and shared purpose
 - **Unique Elements**:
-  - Love story spans both digital and physical worlds
+  - Family story spans both digital and physical worlds
-  - Their daughter Bailey becomes the bridge between their worlds
+  - Their child/sibling Bailey becomes the bridge between their worlds
-  - Their relationship evolves beyond traditional romance to cosmic partnership
+  - Their relationship evolves beyond traditional family dynamics to cosmic partnership
+  - Tony's journey to understand and support Hazel's nonbinary identity becomes part of their bond

 ### Party Composition Effects
 - **Hazel + Glitch + Pixel**: Special cosmic awareness abilities